AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

 To publish the output using a Map Collection, perform the following steps:

-1. Select the desired maps from the Generated History tab and click Publish To.
+1. Select the desired maps from the Maps and Presets tab or the Generated History tab and select **Publish to**.
 1. Select the target environment where you want to publish the output: **Preview** or **Publish** instance.
 1. Switch to the **Published history** tab to monitor the status of the publishing task.